Hiring is contingent upon a contract award*** A Top Secret clearance is required for this position. Qualifications: • Must have a Ph.D. in

 Forensic meteorologists use historical weather data to reconstruct the weather conditions for a specific location and time.
 They investigate what role weather played in unusual events such as traffic accidents and fires.
 Forensic meteorologists may be called as experts to testify in court.

 Research meteorologists develop new methods of data collection, observation, and forecasting.
 They also conduct studies to improve basic understandings of climate, weather, and other aspects of the atmosphere.
-For example, some research meteorologists study severe weather patterns, such as hurricanes and tornadoes, to understand why cyclones form and to develop better ways of predicting them.
+For example, some research meteorologists study severe weather patterns that produce hurricanes and tornadoes to understand why cyclones form and to develop better ways of predicting them.
 Others focus on environmental problems, such as air pollution.
 Research meteorologists often work with scientists in other fields.
 For example, they may work with computer scientists to develop new forecasting software or with oceanographers to study interactions between the ocean and the atmosphere.
 They may also work with engineers to develop new instruments so that they can collect the data they need.

 Weather forecasters use computer and mathematical models to produce weather reports and short-term forecasts that can range from a few minutes to more than a week.
-They develop forecasts for the general public and for specific customers such as airports, farmers, utilities, insurance companies, and other businesses.
-For example, they may provide forecasts to power suppliers so that the suppliers can plan for events, such as heat waves, which would cause a change in electricity demand.
-They also issue advanced warnings for potentially severe weather such as blizzards and hurricanes.
+They develop forecasts for the general public and for specific customers such as airports, water transportation, shippers, farmers, utility companies, insurance companies, and other businesses.
+For example, they may provide forecasts to power suppliers so that the suppliers can plan for events, such as heat waves, that would cause a change in electricity demand.
+They also issue advanced warnings for potentially severe weather, such as blizzards and hurricanes.
 Some forecasters prepare long-range outlooks to predict whether temperatures and precipitation levels will be above or below average in a particular month or season.
 These workers become familiar with general weather patterns, atmospheric predictability, precipitation, and forecasting techniques.

-Some people with an atmospheric science background may become professors or teachers.
-For more information, see the profile on postsecondary teachers.
+Some people with an atmospheric science background may become professors or postsecondary teachers.

-Atmospheric scientists, including meteorologists held about 11,800 jobs in 2014.
-The industries that employed the most atmospheric scientists, including meteorologists were as follows:
+Atmospheric scientists, including meteorologists hold about 10,400 jobs.
+The largest employers of atmospheric scientists, including meteorologists are as follows:

 In the federal government, most atmospheric scientists work as weather forecasters with the National Weather Service of the National Oceanic and Atmospheric Administration (NOAA) in weather stations throughout the United States—at airports, in or near cities, and in isolated and remote areas.
 In smaller stations, they often work alone; in larger ones, they work as part of a team.
 In addition, hundreds of members of the Armed Forces are involved in atmospheric science.